VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 2. Cut the leather

 Using a craft knife (and a new blade), cut out the main rectangle according to the calculated dimensions.
-Then, also cut the tab from the remaining scraps.
+Then, also cut out the tab from the remaining scraps.

 3. OPTION: nourish the leather